Port Forwarding & Tunnelling Cheatsheet

 ssh -L 8081:localhost:8080 -N -f -l raj 192.168.1.108

-Here we can see that the contents of the web page are displayed when we load this page on the web browser using 127.0.0.1:8081 in the Kali machine.
+We can see the contents of the web page when we load it in the web browser using 127.0.0.1:8081 on the Kali machine.

 Port Forwarding using Socat

-Socat is generally a command-line utility in the Linux which is used to transfer data between two hosts.
-Here we use it for port forwarding where all the TCP connections to 127.0.0.1:8080 will be redirected to port 1234.
+Socat is generally a command-line utility available in Linux.
+It transfers data between two hosts.
+Here, we use it for port forwarding.
+Specifically, we configure it to redirect all TCP connections from 127.0.0.1:8080 to port 1234.

 socat TCP-LISTEN:1234,fork,reuseaddr tcp:127.0.0.1:8080 &